 The Bill’s sponsor, Wendy Chamberlain MP said this ”will help carers juggle work and care whilst supporting employers to maximise retention and wellbeing.
 Passing it will be a significant step forwards from all sides.”

-As the carers leave bill makes its way through the remaining stages in parliament, it’s important to get a better understanding of what’s involved.
-This way you are prepared if/when the legislation is passed.
+As we get closer to April, it’s important to get a better understanding of what’s involved so you are prepared when the legislation is passed.